The Serengeti Plain at Busch Gardens Tampa is an expansive habitat home to a number of African species including giraffe, rhinos and zebras.

 - June 19, 2013 – Tesa, an 18-year-old giraffe, welcomed her sixth calf, a female weighing 145 pounds and standing 5 feet 8 inches tall.

-- March 12, 14 & 18, 2014 – Three reticulated giraffes were born to mothers Bititi, Tequiza and Celina.
-The births includes two females, both who measured 5 feet, six inches an weighed in at over 100 pounds, and a male who measured more than six feet tall and over 150 pounds.
+- March 12, 14 & 18, 2014 – Three reticulated giraffes were born to mothers Bititi, Tequiza, and Celina.
+The births included two females, both who measured 5 feet, six inches an weighed in at over 100 pounds, and a male who measured more than six feet tall and over 150 pounds.

 - April 3 & 5, 2014 – A total of three marabou stork chicks were hatched on the plain to first-time parents Fig and Reba.
 Fig was also hatched at Busch Gardens more than 10 years earlier.